Midtrans/advanced-faq-site/faq-general.md

 Also, please refer to [previous question](#i-used-midtrans-provided-cms-pluginmodule-but-found-that-it-does-not-exactly-suit-my-specific-needs-can-midtrans-help-change-the-pluginmodule).

 ### Our customer or team tried to pay using a debit card, but we are getting responses that the transaction is denied.
 What is the issue?{docsify-ignore}
-Please note that all debit cards (especially in Indonesia) by the card issuer (bank), are not activated for online payment.
+Please note that not all debit cards (especially in Indonesia) are activated for online payment by the card issuer (bank).
 That can vary depending on card issuer (bank) regulation.
 By default, most major Indonesian banks still do not activate debit card for online transaction because of security reasons.
 In this case, before attempting to make online transactions, the customer (card holder) should confirm with the card issuer (bank) that their debit card is activated for online transaction.

 Additionally, some customer services of card issuer (especially in Indonesia) also don’t really understand the difference between online and offline transactions, they would often mistakenly inform customer that the debit card is available for transactions.
 Customer should explain the issue in detail providing which website they try to transact, and evidence (screenshot, web URL), if available.
-So, the card issuer can better understand the case.
+So, the card issuer can better understand and handle the case.

 ### How does Midtrans ensure that the customer card data is securely transmitted to Midtrans and not compromised by third-party?{docsify-ignore}
 All the data transmitted from the customer device to Midtrans should be encrypted over the network layer via SSL/HTTPS.
 That means data transmission is end-to-end encrypted (customer-to-Midtrans), and secure from any third-party.
 Only the customer and Midtrans can see the real values of data being transmitted, unless a third-party has direct control over the customer's device (which means already compromised anyway) or is able to decrypt SSL/HTTPS.